lstamaria/lstamaria.github.io/_pages/cv.md

 ### On Managerial Leadership
 - Department Chairperson, Adamson University, 2012-2015
-	- Managed a  team of 12 faculty members to surpass targets (student population, accreditation)
+	- Managed a  team of 12 members to surpass targets (student population, accreditation)

 ### On Project Management
 - Outcomes-Based Education (OBE) Implementation Lead, Adamson University, 2012-2014
-	- Directed a team of 7 managers  and implemented a continuous quality improvement framework
+	- Directed a team of 6 managers  and implemented a continuous quality improvement framework

 ### On Supervisory and Teach/Train
 - Assistant Professor III, Adamson University, 2006-2018